 Report on training courses;

-The above outputs PMOshould be presented to the PMO and the TWG for comments and approval.
+The above outputs are subject to acceptance by PMO.

 Qualification and Experience

 The candidate should have an advance degree in a business and financing and 10-12 years of professional experience in guarantee funding mechanism and project development, implementation, monitoring and evaluation.
 The candidate should be able to function effectively in an international, multi-cultural environment.
 He/She must be fluent in English, both spoken and written.